-January 24 Deadline for submission of all financial aid documents for 2020 Spring Semester awards January 29 Twelfth class day, official census day February 3 Last day to drop or withdraw from a semester-length course with a 70% Refund February 10 Last day to drop or withdraw from a semester-length course with a 25% Refund February 28 Last day to apply for 2020 Graduation March 2 2020-2021Academic Year scholarship applications due for high school seniors March 6 Mid-semester

-March 9-13 Spring Break March 16 Classes resume

-Last day to drop or withdraw with a grade of "W" March 30
+~ P 8 2011102001 January 20 Martin L. King, Jr. Holiday; Official census day for first eight-week courses January 24 Last day to submit financial aid forms for Spring 2020 January 29 Twelfth class day, official census day February 3 Last day to drop or withdraw from a semester-length course with a 70% refund February 10 Last day to drop or withdraw from a semester-length course with a 25% refund February 17 Last day to drop a first eight-week course with a grade of "W" February 28 Last day to apply for Spring 2020 graduation March 2 Fall 2020 scholarship applications due (for high school seniors) March 6 Mid-semester; Final examinations for first eight-week courses March 9-13 Spring Break March 16 Classes resume; First day of class for second eight-week courses; grades due for first eight-week courses to Office of Registrar at 10:00 a.m.
+March 23 Official census day for second eight-week courses March 30 Last day to drop or withdraw with a grade of "W" April 20 Last day to drop a second eight-week course with a grade of "W" May 1 Summer 2020 financial aid forms due May 1-7 Final examinations May 7 Final examinations for second eight-week courses May 8 Final grades due to Office of the Registrar by 10:00 a.m.

-March 31-May 21 Registration 2020 Summer Semester I March 31-July 1 Registration 2020 Summer Semester II

-May 1 Financial aid forms for 2020 Summer Semester due in Office of Student Financial Aid

-May 1-7 Final examinations for full semeseter courses

-May 8 Final grades due in Office of Enrollment Services by 10:00 a.m.

 May 9 Commencement Service 10:00 a.m. and 2:00 p.m.

-2020 Summer Semester I

-2020 Sumn ner Semester I March 31-May 19 Registration for 2020 Summer Semester I March 31-July 1 Registration for 2020 Summer Semester II May 11 Summer administrative office hours begin (Monday-Thursday, 8 a.m 5 p.m., closed Friday) May 19 Payment deadline (If registered for classes March 31-May 21) May 21 Last day to drop or withdraw from 2019 Summer Semester I courses with 100% refund May 25 Memorial Day Holiday May 26 First class day May 27 Last day for schedule changes June 1 Fourth class day, official census day for six-week course June 2 Last day to drop or withdraw from a six-week course with a 70% refund June 4 Last day to drop or withdraw from a six-week course with a 25% refund June 11 Scholarship forms for 2019-2020 Academic Year due for all students June 17 Last day to drop or withdraw from a twelve-week course with a 70% refund June 20 Last day to drop or withdraw from a twelve-week course with a 25% refund June 22 Last day to drop or withdraw with a grade of "W" for six-week courses July 1 Final examinations
+2020 Sumn ner Semester I April 1 - May 19 Registration Summer I 2020 May 11 Summer office hours begin, 8:00 a.m. - 5:00 p.m., Monday-Thursday; Closed Friday May 19 Payment deadline (If registered for classes April 1 - May 19) May 21 Last day to drop or withdraw from a semester-length course with 100% refund May 25 Memorial Day Holiday May 26 First class day May 27 Last day for schedule changes June 1 Fourth class day; official census day; Official census day for six-week course June 2 Last day to drop or withdraw from a six-week course with a 70% refund June 4 Last day to drop or withdraw from a six-week course with a 25% refund June 11 Scholarship forms due for fall (All students) June 17 Last day to drop or withdraw from a twelve-week course with a 70% refund June 22 Last day to drop or withdraw from a twelve-week course with a 25% refund Last day to drop or withdraw from a six-week course with a grade of "W" July 1 Final examinations July 2 Final grades due to Office of the Registrar by 10:00 a.m.
+July 16 Last day to drop or withdraw from a twelve-week course with a grade of "W"